Academia

 University of Notre Dame

-He was previously the Tutor in Criminal Law B in 2018 and 2019, which covered statutory defences to criminal offences in Western Australia.
+He was also the Tutor in Criminal Law B, which covered statutory defences to criminal offences in Western Australia (e.g., honest claim of right (property offences), unwilled act, accident, mistake of fact, emergency, duress, insanity etc.).

 Murdoch University

-He taught over 60 students' the elements that were required to be demonstrated to successfully prove various criminal offences (e.g., murder, manslaughter, assaults, stealing etc.), what statutory criminal defences were available to certain charges and the way that a criminal matter progressed through Court.
+Brenton was a Tutor in Criminal Law and Procedure at Murdoch University where he taught over 60 students the elements required to be demonstrated to prove various criminal offences (e.g., murder, manslaughter, assaults, stealing etc.), what statutory defences were available to certain charges and the way a criminal matter progressed through the Court process.

 Curtin University